ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

 As you guys are aware that, Instructor and Ta are hired on contract basis normally while SoftwareDeveloper and ProgramManager have more defined need and charter

-You need to make sure that Tables are created for all concrete classes and characteristics of Superclass will be used in all inherited classes throughout Hierarchy.
+You need to make sure that Tables are created for all concrete classes and characteristics of Superclass will be present in all inherited classes throughout Hierarchy.

-`PermanentEmployee` will contain data for full-time employees other than SoftwareDeveloper and ProgramManager.
-`ContractualEmployee` will contain data for all part-time employees other than Instructor and Ta.

-So we want tables for them as well.

-Moreover Instructor and Ta will also have fields applicable for all Contractual Employees and SoftwareDeveloper and ProgramManager will also have fields applicable for all PermanentEmployees.

-Note - PK for ContractualEmployees will be alias and for PermanentEmployees will be email.
+Note - Primary Key for ContractualEmployees will be alias and for PermanentEmployees will be email.

 ## Testing